Skip to main content

 suga.yaml

-- suga/aws@1
+target: suga/aws@1

-name: go-standard
+name: my-first-app

 description: A Go web service template using the Suga framework for cloud resource access.